 But where do the top companies and enterprises like Samsung or BigCommerce find seasoned developers?

 These companies have discovered Eastern Europe as the #1 outsourcing location for business processes.
-It happened because Eastern European countries like Ukraine provide foreign businesses with access to over 200,000 professional programmers with intermediate and higher levels of English.
+It happened because Eastern European countries provide foreign businesses with access to over 500,000 professional programmers with intermediate and higher levels of English.

 – Boosted productivity